-A second source of endogeneity is due to reverse causality of economic performance on transport infrastructure.
-As mentioned in the discussion of the identification strategy in Section 5, it is evident that the GQ was not built randomly, but targeted the four nodal cities Delhi, Calcutta, Chennai, and Mumbai.
-It is possible that the choice of this network structure was driven by the economic performance (or the anticipation of which) in certain regions.
-Following the identification strategy by Chandra and Thompson (2000) and Michaels (2008), I exclude the nodal states and only exploit the variation in districts that were in between these nodes and therefore accidentally affected by the roads connecting the four largest centers.
-This identification strategy is exploited in column 2, which re-estimates the specification of column 1 for the sub-sample of non-nodal districts.
+45Redding and Turner (2014) provide a discussion of the identification issues related to transthe identification strategy by Chandra and Thompson (2000) and Michaels (2008), I exclude the nodal states and only exploit the variation in districts that were in between these nodes and accidentally affected by the roads connecting the four largest centers.
+This identification strategy is exploited in column 2, which reestimates the specification of column 1 for the sub-sample of non-nodal districts.
 The point estimate changes only marginally to 0.395 and continues to be significant at 5 percent.
-This suggests that the observed correlation between market access and income is not driven by the endogenous location of infrastructure.35
+This suggests that the observed correlation between market access and light is not driven by the endogenous location of infrastructure.46

-The first two specifications include state-year fixed effects to control for potential differences in the time trends across states.
+The first two specifications discussed so far include state-year fixed effects to control for potential differences in the time trends across states.
 The identification therefore comes from variation in districts over time and within states.
 The inclusion of the state-year fixed effects implies that cross-state differences in the growth rates from 2000 to 2009 are absorbed.
 This could be a concern if these differences are related to changes in the transport infrastructure during this period, such that part of the effect of transport infrastructure may be attributed to the state-year fixed effect instead of to an increase in market access.
 This is a likely scenario, since some states experienced larger average reductions in travel costs than others and may have had higher growth for this reason.
-Furthermore, the estimated fixed effects are unlikely to be constant over the counterfactual networks.
-An alternative approach would be to find controls for intrinsic district trends which are independent of the road investments.
+The estimated fixed effects are then unlikely to be constant over the counterfactual networks.
+An alternative approach would be to find controls for district trends which are independent of the road investments.
 Since the light data goes back to 1992, it is possible to include the pre-2000 growth in light to capture state-specific trends prior to the road investment program.
-I also include initial levels of light and the shares of services and industry in state income.36 As column 3 shows for the full sample, when the state-year fixed effects are replaced with the state-level control variables, then the point estimate increases to 0.537 and continues to be statistically significant at the 5 percent level.
-In column 4, I re-estimate the specification of column 3 for the sub-sample of non-nodal states and find a similar estimate of 0.574.
+I also include initial levels of light and the shares of services and industry in state GDP.47 As column 3 shows for the full sample, when the state-year fixed effects are replaced with the state-level control variables, then the point estimate increases to 0.537 and continues to be statistically significant at the 5 percent level.
+In column 4, I re-estimate the specification of column 3 for the sub-sample of non-nodal states and find a similar estimate of port infrastructure.

-35Further evidence against the concern that the location of transport infrastructure is driven by economic performance is provided in the robustness section.
-There I show that changes in transport infrastructure between 2000 and 2009 are uncorrelated with districts' growth trends prior to the start of the NHDP.
+46Further evidence against the concern that the location of transport infrastructure is driven by economic performance is provided in the robustness section.
+There, I show that changes in transport infrastructure between 2000 and 2009 are uncorrelated with districts' growth trends prior to the start of the NHDP.